MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xd1--driver-irql-not-less-or-equal.md

 Debugger saved IRQL for processor 0x0 -- 2 (DISPATCH_LEVEL)
 ```

-If a trap frame is available in the dump file use the `.trap` command to set your context to the provided address.

-To start, examine the stack trace using the [**k, kb, kc, kd, kp, kP, kv (Display Stack Backtrace)**](k--kb--kc--kd--kp--kp--kv--display-stack-backtrace-.md) command.
+The majority of the time the issue is not the IRQL level, but rather the memory that is being accessed.

-Because this bug check is usually caused by drivers that have used improper memory addresses, use parameters 1 and 3 to invesitgate further.
+Because this bug check is usually caused by drivers that have used improper memory addresses, use parameters 1,3  and 4 to invesitgate further.

+Use [ln (List Nearest Symbols)](ln--list-nearest-symbols-.md) with parameter 4 to see the name of the function that was called.
+Also examine the !analyze output to see if faulting code is identified.

+Use [!pool](-pool.md) on the parameter 1 address to see whether it's paged pool.
+Use [!address](-address.md) and the advanced [!pte](-pte.md) command to learn more about this area of memory.

+Use the [display memory](-db---dc---dd---dp---dq---du---dw.md) commands to examine the memory referenced in command in parameter 1.

 Use the [Unassemble](u--unassemble-.md) command to look at the code in the address which referenced the memory in parameter 4.

-Use the [display memory](-db---dc---dd---dp---dq---du---dw.md) commands to examine the memory referenced in command in parameter 1.

 Use the `lm t n` to list modules that are loaded in the memory.
-Use `!memusage` and to examine the general state of the system memory.
-The `!pte` and `!pool` command may also be used to examine specific areas of memory.
+Use [!memusage](-memusage.md) and to examine the general state of the system memory.

+Here are some general guidelines that can be used to catergorize the type of coding error tha caused the bug check.

+* If parameter 1 is less than 0x1000, then this is likely a NULL pointer dereference.

+* If parameter 1 looks like a typical pool address, this may be a use-after-free memory error.

+* If parameter 1 contains a pointer to paged pool (or other types of pageable memory), then the problem is that the IRQL is too high to access this data.

+* If parameter 3 indicates that this was an attempt to execute pageable code, then the problem is that the IRQL is too high to call this function.

+* If parameter 1 has the same value as parameter 4, and parameter 3 indicates an execute operation, this bug check was likely caused by a driver that was trying to execute code when the code itself was paged out.

 **Driver Verifier**